nunofachada/pphpc/README.md

 #### What is the purpose of this model?

-It's a spatial agent-based model (sABM) clearly defined using the [ODD](http://www.sciencedirect.com/science/article/pii/S0304380006002043) protocol, so that it's possible to implement the model unambiguously on different platforms, processors or operating system, and using different approaches.
+It's a spatial agent-based model (SABM) clearly defined using the [ODD](http://www.sciencedirect.com/science/article/pii/S0304380006002043) protocol, so that it's possible to implement the model unambiguously on different platforms, processors or operating system, and using different approaches.
 This way, it becomes possible to directly compare and evaluate these different implementations.
-The comparison results can then aid in the decision of what paths to follow when implementing other large-scale sABMs.
+The comparison results can then aid in the decision of what paths to follow when implementing other large-scale SABMs.

 #### Currently available implementations